-This burrata caprese is so easy to make in only about 15 minutes!
-Ripe tomatoes, fresh basil, and creamy burrata cheese are drizzled with a flavorful balsamic dressing.
-A lovely summer side dish you can make with only 8 ingredients!
+This burrata caprese is so easy to make in only 10 minutes!
+Ripe tomatoes, fresh basil, and creamy burrata cheese are drizzled with extra-virgin olive oil and balsamic vinegar, then sprinkled with flaky salt and freshly-cracked pepper.
+This is a lovely summer side dish you can make with only 5 ingredients (not counting the salt and pepper)!

-What could be better than a fresh caprese salad made with vine ripe tomatoes?
+What could be better than a fresh caprese salad made with vine ripe tomatoes, fresh basil leaves, and creamy mozzarella?
 How about turning up the wow factor about 100 points by using burrata cheese in place of the more typical fresh mozzarella?

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!